fpsvogel/blog-2020/posts/2020-12-21-ruby-functional-programming.md

 Again, a pipeline helps to break down a task into simpler parts: "To load the library, take a given file path, then read its major sections (e.g. *currently reading*, *done reading*, and *want to read*), then parse each section's lines into item data, use that data to make a bunch of Item objects, then throw those into a new Library object.
 Pass along the error handling process to Item creation (since some missing Item fields should only generate warnings and not fatal errors)."

-**NOTE:** The way I've redefined the `>>` operator, there is a chain of precedence for what the operator does to the object after it: `FunctClass.call` or (if that's not defined) `FunctClass.new.call` or (if that's not defined) `FunctClass.new` or (if it's not a class) `funct_obj.call`, in each case passing in the previous item(s) in the pipe.
+**NOTE:** The way I've redefined the `>>` operator, there is a chain of precedence for what the operator does with the object after it: `FunctClass.call` or (if that's not defined) `FunctClass.new.call` or (if that's not defined) `FunctClass.new`, in each case passing in the data from the pipe as arguments.

 ## 3. Avoid state mutation

 The talks linked earlier do a good job of explaining why an object's state should be immutable wherever possible: if an object's state can be changed, then you can never be sure that its state is what you think it is.
 And thus bugs are born.

-Whenever an object *does* need to be modified, you can often get around it by following Solnica's advice in the first video above: instead of changing the object's state, add a `with` method which returns a new object with the desired state.
+Whenever an object *does* need to be modified, you can often get around it by following Piotr Solnica's advice in the first video above: instead of changing the object's state, add a `with` method which returns a new object with the desired state.

 Here's an example.
 For certain reading statistics, it is necessary to split an Item into smaller one-month parts: for example, calculating the average amount read per day in a given month.
 If an Item spans multiple months, only the part within the desired month(s) will be counted.